MSc Cyber Security Engineering

 Working in the electronics or engineering industry?
 Looking to take your career higher?
 Passionate about electronics?
-Solent University’s professionally accredited electronic engineering degree apprenticeship is your chance to develop your specialist skills and knowledge – and earn a degree while you work – giving your career a can help you to turn these interests into a lucrative and engaging career.
+Our electronic engineering degree apprenticeship, professionally accredited by the Institution of Engineering and Technology (IET), is your chance to develop your specialist skills and knowledge – and earn a degree while you work – giving your career a can help you to turn these interests into a lucrative and engaging career.

 With a broad curriculum covering everything from analogue and digital electronics to contemporary embedded systems, signal processing technologies and modern communications, you will be well placed to move into a range of specialist roles – research and development, maintenance engineering, electronic design, telecommunications and much more.